pegler/pytzwhere/README.md

 pytzwhere [![Build Status](https://travis-ci.org/pegler/pytzwhere.svg)](https://travis-ci.org/pegler/pytzwhere) [![Coverage Status](https://coveralls.io/repos/pegler/pytzwhere/badge.svg)](https://coveralls.io/r/pegler/pytzwhere)
 =========

-This is the unstable branch.
-Use at your own discretion.

 pytzwhere is a Python library to lookup the timezone for a given lat/lng entirely offline.

 It is a port from https://github.com/mattbornski/tzwhere with a few improvements.
 The underlying timezone data is based on work done by [Eric Muller](http://efele.net/maps/tz/world/)